Remember your first business?

 }

-Three minutes later, Sarah walks into her call with a risk map her legal team can actually use.
+Three minutes later, Sarah walks into the meeting with a real risk map.

 Target: liability, data protection, termination.